 - A digital timer

-- A Bonavita Variable Temperature Digital Electric Gooseneck Kettle for controlled pouring and accurate water temperature.
+- A variable temperature electric gooseneck kettle for controlled pouring and accurate water temperature more quickly.

 Slightly finer than your drip setting.
-Similar to typical granulated table salt.
+Slightly finer than typical granulated table salt.

 BREWING WATER TEMPERATURE: 202°F